 Let’s get this straight.
-There is “ice” and there is “black ice.”
+There is “ice” and there is “black ice”, a subset of ice.
 Not all ice is black ice.

 Black ice is the stuff that forms in bitterly cold weather on roads when condensation such as that from car exhaust freezes on what would otherwise be a dry road.
-It creates a thin, icy layer that blends in with the pavement making it nearly invisible, most often where cars idle such as an intersection.
-This ice often appears black, but not necessarily so.
+It creates a thin, icy layer that blends in with the pavement making it nearly invisible, most often where cars idle, such as at an intersection.
+This ice sometimes appears black, but not necessarily so.

 Nearly all other ice forms when precipitation falls and freezes or thaws and freezes on roads and sidewalks.
-Sometimes it is dark or black, usually it is just grey or white…it is only frozen snow or slush…but in the world of today’s media, always striving for effect, it is Black Ice!
-Make that BLACK ICE!!
+Sometimes it is dark or black, usually it is just grey or white…it is only frozen snow or slush…but in the too often today it has to be Black Ice!
+It is more dramatic.